mdcass/MinecraftBedrock_TooMany_Dogs/README.md

 ### Gotchas

 * Log files must be switched on under Main Menu -> Settings -> Creator, however at the time of writing they're not actually being written.
+* There's something really weird going on between the "scene switch" whereby the scoreboard item for Woofington's dialogue is being incremented.
+Could do with some xDebug style debugging

 ## Local development